 What will I get at the end of the course?

 Full Payment Option: The course fee is £680.00 (excluding registration and text book fees).

 Apprenticeships: Some students may be eligible to undertake the AAT qualification through the funded apprenticeship route.
 There are no specific entry requirements, however if you need to develop your literacy and numeracy skills, as part of the qualification you can obtain Key Skills in Application of Number (Maths) and Communication & literacy skills (English).
 You should also be in permanent employment, working at least 16 hrs+ and have a qualification no higher than a Level 4 (HNC/HND/Degree) and in a job role relevant to the qualification.
 If you have grade A-C in Maths and English then you may be exempt for some elements of Key Skills.

 (Prices/funding are subject to change).

-The duration of the course is one year and is due to be delivered in our University Centre Building in the centre of Blackburn.
+The duration of the course is one year and is due to be delivered in our University Centre Building.
 The next available dates are:

 Mondays 10th February – 30th June 2014 (9am – 1pm)

 Mondays 15th September 2014 – 12th January 2015 (9am – 1pm)